bjn7/discord-strategy/README.md

 // Create a new instance of the Strategy passport.use(new Strategy(options, verify));

-async function verify(accessToken, refreshToken, profile, done) {
+async function verify(accessToken, refreshToken, profile, done, consume) {
   try {
     // Fetch connections and guilds concurrently
     await Promise.all([consume.connections(), consume.guilds()]);